Mirror83/calc/README.md

 **Partially completed**

-Theme switching is not implemented, but the calculator is functional The styles need to be a bit more refined
+Theme switching is not implemented, but the calculator is functional.
+The styles need to be a bit more refined

 ### Screenshot